WafaaWardah/python-crash-course/README.md

 # Python Crash Course
 A collection of simple python scripts covering Python programming concepts.
+You can save the entire collection and then go through and execute the scripts individually for better understanding of each concept.

 **Content**
 1. Variables and data types (data-types.py)